nyamu-amq/amq_scripts/README.md

 ### amqHighlightFriends.user.js
 - apply highlight to friends in scorebox
+- color settings are available on settings>graphics tab

 ### amqHotkeyFunctions.user.js
 - enables some hotkey functions. im so lazy to use mouse for this functions